TusoAI: Agentic Optimization for Scientific Methods: Introduction

 \textbf{LLM-based general machine learning agents.} Several recent works have developed AI agents for general machine learning engineering.
 AIDE \citep{jiang2025aide} frames ML engineering as a code optimization problem, combining an LLM with tree search to iteratively improve solutions.
 R\&D Agent \citep{yang2025rdagentautomatingdatadrivenai} similarly explores ML architectures in a dynamic feedback loop.
 DS-Agent \citep{guo2024ds} combines an LLM with case-based reasoning (CBR), retrieving potentially successful solutions from top-ranked Kaggle solutions, and refining them through iterative optimization.
 MLE-STAR \citep{nam2025mle} retrieves candidate models from the web to form an initial solution, then improve it by targeting specific ML components and ensembling.
 AutoML-Agent \citep{trirat2024automl} employs retrieval-augmented planning and multi-agent coordination to generate an optimal plan, but executes the plan once without iterative refinement.
 These methods are less suited to scientific method development, where domain knowledge is unstructured, existing ML models may be unavailable, and search spaces are continually evolving.
-We address these challenges through structured domain knowledge representation and hierarchical planning with Bayesian updates during iterative optimization.
+We address these challenges through structured domain knowledge representation and a novel hierarchical planning procedure with Bayesian updates during iterative optimization.

 \textbf{Classical automatic machine learning (AutoML) frameworks.} Classical (non-LLM) AutoML frameworks aim to construct high-performing ML models from scratch by searching over key components such as feature preprocessing, model architectures, hyperparameters, and pipeline composition.
 Notable examples include auto-sklearn \citep{feurer2015efficient}, H2O \citep{ledell2020h2o}, AutoGluon \citep{erickson2020autogluon}, and TPOT \citep{olson2016tpot}.
 Within deep learning, neural architecture search (NAS) methods specialize in optimizing neural architectures, with examples such as DARTS \citep{liu2018darts} and AMBER \citep{zhang2021automated}.
-While effective for standard ML tasks, these approaches are constrained by predefined search spaces and are less suited to scientific domains, where domain knowledge and optimization objectives are unstructured and continually evolving, making LLM-based agents a more natural fit.
+While effective for standard ML tasks, these approaches are constrained by predefined search spaces and are less suited to scientific domains, where domain knowledge and optimization objectives are unstructured and continually evolving, making LLM-based agents a more natural fit as they can pair a principled optimization objective with heuristic search procedures.